Developing Multipurpose Community Athletic Facilities

 Athletic Facility Master Plan Step 1: Data & Information Collection

-The master planning process began with a site analysis of existing conditions and athletic facilities to determine necessary improvements.
+The planning process began with a site analysis of existing conditions and athletic facilities to determine necessary improvements.
 The property is shared with the City of Indianola as a community multipurpose athletic facility.
 As a result, significant public engagement and coordination with the school district, community athletic leagues, clubs, and other stakeholders was facilitated to ensure the community’s diverse athletic needs would be met and addressed within the master plan.

 Vehicle and pedestrian site circulation was closely studied to maximize land use and create enough parking for large community events.
 Parking is now available onsite in multiple locations with space accommodating for over 1,000 vehicles.